StandingIntermediate

 Anuvittasana

-Yoga practitioner performing Standing Backbend with arms overhead.
+Yoga practitioner in Standing Backbend with hands supporting lower back

 About This Pose